hackafterdark/context-sherpa/README.md

 - **vs. Semantic Search**: Where vectors often fail to distinguish between similar-looking code, our **Structural Analysis** (ast-grep) uses the code's abstract syntax tree for exact pattern matching—**no vector databases or text embeddings required**.
 - **vs. Indexing**: Unlike massive, centralized indexing services, Context Sherpa is local-first, lightweight, and requires zero cloud configuration or complex RAG infrastructure.

+Of course the benefit of text embeddings in a vector database and other traditional methods is that they are more of a one size fits all solution.
+They can be used for many programming languages and even non-code files.
+Remember that a different SCIP tool must be used for each programming language.
+Lucky for you, you can use both.
+Context Sherpa will add SCIP tools for more languages in the future.

 ![Context Sherpa Scan Results](./docs/example-scan-output.png)

 ---